clayne/SSEModdingGuide/README.md

 The features available in MO2 are:

-* Isolate mods from the game directory.
+* Isolate mod files from the game directory.
 * Enable or Disable mods with a click of a button.
 * Sort mods through numerous criteria.
 * Download content from Nexus through MO2.
-* Present notifications such as updates or warnings for mods.
+* Provide useful notifications such as updates or warnings for mods.
 * Swap mod configurations seamlessly.
-* Add additional tools or addons for a centralized modding program.
+* Add additional tools or addons to MO2 for a centralized modding program.

 By the end of this section, you should know: